 - 10.18 The NPPF and the proposals for planning reform recognise that well-designed buildings and places improve the quality of life and that it is a core planning principle to secure good design.
 Good design is not just about appearance, but also functionality and the relationship to surroundings.
 Neither is it about copying past styles or preventing innovative modern design.
 The aim is to create site-specific creative design, which is contextual by referencing form and materials to surroundings. - 10.19 The village has a wide variety of houses in terms of density, building date and materials, testifying to its historic past.
-It is important that this variety is carried through in new development whilst respecting the immediate surroundings. - 10.20 In line with paragraph 127 of the NPPF, a Design Code for the village has been prepared and is a separate technical background document to the Neighbourhood Plan. - 10.21 Development proposals should include a Design and Access Statement, or other written statement related to the scale and complexity of the scheme, which shows that the development has been designed to specifically relate to its setting.
+It is important that this variety is carried through in new development whilst respecting the immediate surroundings. - 10.20 In line with paragraph 127 of the NPPF, a Design Code for the village has been prepared and is a separate technical background document to the Neighbourhood Plan.
+The Design Code document should be consulted when preparing any planning application for new buildings in the Parish. - 10.21 Development proposals should include a Design and Access Statement, or other written statement related to the scale and complexity of the scheme, which shows that the development has been designed to specifically relate to its setting.
 This is essential to ensure that the special character of the village is protected, and its local distinctiveness is enhanced and reinforced.